Renew Your Leave of Absence

 If you choose to renew your Leave of Absence, follow our Guide for Online Leave of Absence (non-practicing) Renewal.
 It has step-by-step instructions for accessing and using our online application.

 Here’s a brief overview of what’s in your renewal application.
-Review this information to help you prepare for a quick and easy renewal.
+Reviewing it will help you prepare for a quick and easy renewal.

 Renewal Tip To make your renewal as easy as possible, you can take care of some of these things in the Portal before you begin your renewal application.